geodynamics/aspect/doc/sphinx/user/run-aspect/run-faster/multithreading.md

 will offset some of the performance loss you will see in these situations.

 Multithreading is controlled by setting the command line parameter `-j` or `--threads`.
-If the parameter is not set, <span
+If the parameter is not set,
 ASPECT will create exactly one thread per MPI process, i.e. multithreading is disabled.
-Appending the parameter allows <span ASPECT to spawn several threads per MPI process.
-Note that the internally used TBB library will determine the number of threads based on the number of available cores, i.e., if you start 2&nbsp;MPI processes on a quadcore machine with hyperthreading (8 logical cores), <span ASPECT will spawn 4 threads on each MPI process.
+Appending the parameter allows ASPECT to spawn several threads per MPI process.
+Note that the internally used TBB library will determine the number of threads based on the number of available cores, i.e., if you start 2&nbsp;MPI processes on a quadcore machine with hyperthreading (8 logical cores), ASPECT will spawn 4 threads on each MPI process.
 Also note that there is no guarantee that the final number of threads will exactly match the number of available logical cores if you start with a number of